Alzheimer Society of Toronto

 The Alzheimer Society’s vision is a world without Alzheimer’s disease and other dementias.
 Our mission is to alleviate the personal and social consequences of Alzheimer’s disease and related dementias and to promote research.

 The Alzheimer Society is an equal opportunity employer, and we are dedicated to building a workforce that reflects the diversity of our communities in which we live and serve.
 We are also committed to inclusive, barrier-free recruitment and selection processes in accordance with the Human Rights Code and AODA and encourage applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.

-Digital Project Coordinator (One-Year Contract)
+Caregiver Education Coordinator (One-Year Contract)

 Essential Duties and Responsibilities:

 Other Knowledge, Skills, Abilities or Certifications: